Radio Astronomy Education and Career Information

 Universities offer master's degree programs with a concentration in radio astronomy or dual degree programs that combine master's and doctorate-level study.
 Coursework in a master's program prepares students in the research procedures they will need later on in their careers.
 Topics can include observation techniques, principles in optical observing, galaxy structure and stellar configurations.

 Students with a bachelors or master's degree can often find work in planetariums conducting tours or shows or assisting doctorate-level or post-doctorate astronomers conducting research using various types of instrumentation, such as space-based radio telescopes.
-Teaching positions and individual research projects generally require a doctorate degree.
+Teaching positions and individual research projects generally require a doctoral degree.

 Doctorate-level education for radio astronomers is highly competitive and programs only accept a handful of students every year.
 Graduates typically need a strong physics background to compete with other students in securing a spot in one of these programs.
 Besides conducting research, students at this level usually perform a large amount of laboratory work, teach undergraduate astronomy classes and work in instrumentation development.